Letting Go, 2

 I suddenly shuddered.
 Why had I noted so much detail?
 Was I still ensnared?

 No!
 I shrugged to myself.
-I was an artist in my spare time and I had a flair for noting good looks.
+I was an artist in my spare time, and I had a flair for noting good looks.
 It was simply that.
 Nothing attached, I reassured myself.

 “Madam, where you go stop?”
 The man’s crude question pulled me from my thoughts.
-I had almost forgotten I was onboard a Keke.
+I had almost forgotten I was on board a Keke.

 “Where are we?”
 I asked.

 “No be Ben Udo be this?
 We don reach na, where you wan stop?”
-He said crassly and the heat rose to my cheeks.
+He said crassly and heat rose to my cheeks.

 I paid attention to the structures by the roadside and easily picked my Destination.

 “That blue story building there.”
-I pointed just down the road and no later I was hopping out of the Tricycle.
+I pointed just down the road, and no later, I was hopping out of the Tricycle.

 I settled him before hurrying into the complex.

-“Edima” My assistant poked her head into my office and shone a smile at me, instantly lightening my mood.
+“Edima,” I called, and my assistant poked her head into my office and shone a smile at me, instantly lightening my mood.
+She was the only subordinate I freely talked to and an old-time colleague from the University.

 “Ada, come in.”
 I beamed and she did so.

-“Edima how are you?
+“Edima, how are you?
 Good morning!”
 She beamed, smiling so wide, I feared she would split her face.

-“Morning Ada.
+“Morning, Ada.
 You only come to see me when you have messages to deliver.
 What is it?”
 I laughed.

 I smiled.